engrit-illinois/Get-GpoContainingSetting/README.md

 # Summary
-Searches matching GPOs in the given domain for those with XML matching a given string.
+Searches GPOs in the given domain for those which have names and contain XML matching a given string.
+Useful to discover which GPOs implement a given setting.

 # Requirements
 - Requires Powershell 7+, due to using the `ForEach-Object -Parallel` functionality.